 Emily Yao, Co-Founder

 Dave Resnick, Co-Founder

 Robert Kaufmann, Developer

 Misa Tanaka, Content Creator

-Planet Murple is educational program to facilitate adventurous eating, targeted to kids aged four to eight.
-It began as a school project by two students in Berkeley’s MBA and MPH programs, progressing after a successful Indiegogo campaign and mentorship from GSVLabs and Google Developers Launchpad.
-I worked on the minimum viable product before it was piloted by 25 Bay Area families.
+Planet Murple is educational program to facilitate adventurous eating, targeted to kids aged 4 to 8 years old.
+It began as a school project by 2 students in Berkeley’s MBA and MPH programs, progressing after a successful Indiegogo campaign and mentorship from GSVLabs and Google Developers Launchpad.
+I worked on the minimum viable product for a few months before it was piloted by 25 Bay Area families.

 Kids have fickle palates, often requiring repeated exposures before they are willing to try new food.
 While parents want their kids to eat well, they report being short on time and thus often losing motivation.
 As a result, our primary challenges were:

 1. How might we make adventurous eating easier for parents?